-Of the total population, economically disadvantaged populations are more vulnerable because they are likely to evaluate their risk and make decisions based on the major economic impact to their family and may not have funds to evacuate.
-Based on the 2009-2013 American Community Survey five-year estimates, per capita income in Sussex County was estimated at \$37,949 and the median household income for Sussex County is \$100,066 (in 2013 inflation-adjusted dollars).
-It is estimated that over 15.6% of households receive an income between \$50,000 and \$74,999 per year and 10.6% of households receive over \$200,000 annually.
+Of the total population, economically disadvantaged populations are more vulnerable to hazards because they are likely to evaluate their risk and make decisions based on the major economic impact to their family and may not have funds to evacuate.
+Based on the 2009-2013 American Community Survey Five-Year Estimates, per capita income in Sussex County was estimated at \$37,949 and the median household income for Sussex County is \$100,066 (in 2013 inflation-adjusted dollars).
+It is estimated that over 15.6-percent of households receive an income between \$50,000 and \$74,999 per year and 10.6-percent of households receive over \$200,000 annually.

-The 2009-2013 Survey estimates approximately 7.9% (2,524 households) of the households in Sussex County make less than \$25,000 per year and are therefore below the poverty level.
-According to the Census' 2013 poverty thresholds, the weighted average thresholds for a family of four in 2013 was \$23, 834; for a family of three, \$18,552; for a family of two, \$15,142, and for unrelated individuals, \$11,888.
+The 2009-2013 American Community Survey estimates approximately 7.9-percent (2,524 households) of the households in Sussex County make less than \$25,000 per year and are therefore below the poverty level.
+According to the U.S. Census Bureau's 2013 poverty thresholds, the weighted average thresholds for a family of four in 2013 was \$23,834; for a family of three, \$18,552; for a family of two, \$15,142, and for unrelated individuals, \$11,888.
 Figure 4-8 shows the distribution of low income persons.

-It is noted that the Census data for household income provided in HAZUS-MH includes two ranges (less than \$10,000 and \$10,000-\$20,000/year) that were totaled to provide the "low-income" data used in this study.
-This does not correspond exactly with the "poverty" thresholds established by the 2013 U.S. Census Bureau, which identifies households with two adults and two children with an annual household income below \$23,624 per year as "low income" for this region.
+It is noted that the U.S. Census data for household income provided in HAZUS-MH includes two ranges (less than \$10,000 and \$10,000-\$20,000/year) that were totaled to provide the "low-income" data used in this study.
+This does not correspond exactly with the "poverty" thresholds established by the U.S. Census Bureau, which identifies households with two adults and two children with an annual household income below \$23,624 per year as "low income" for this region.
 This difference is not believed to be significant for the purposes of this planning effort.